Foundational Knowledge

 Intertwined structure of both beam paths

 The conjugate planes of the image forming and illuminating beam paths alternate throughout the microscope.
-A plane of the image forming path is followed by a plane of the illumination path, and this pattern continues through the entire optical system.
+A plane of the image forming beam path follows a plane of the illumination beam path, and this pattern continues through the entire optical system.

 This alternating structure is the basis of Koehler illumination, which ensures uniform illumination in the specimen plane and supports optimal image quality.
 Find more information below in the "related articles" section.